NEW! Join our growing UNISTELLAR Community group and connect with fellow explorers from around the world!

 Known issues:

-• If your browser uses dark mode, the interface may be difficult to read.
+• If your browser uses dark mode, the interface may be challenging to read.

 • Downloading a large amount of data at once may cause slowdowns or failures.
 In this case, try downloading in smaller batches.

-• Do not initiate a download while actively observing.
+• Please don't initiate a download while actively watching.

 • If your screen appears empty even though memory is in use, please restart your telescope.